derspyy/quick-vanilla-server/README.md

 - Minor: Modlist update
 - Patch: Mod update

-(this will be used as soon as the modpack becomes available on modrinth.)
+(this will be used as soon as/if the modpack becomes available on modrinth.)
 ## Installation:
 To install this modpack you'll need to use the [Packwiz Installer](https://github.com/packwiz/packwiz-installer-bootstrap/releases).
 1) Set up a quilt server.